jeeliz/jeelizFaceFilter/README.md

 ## Hosting

-This API requires the user's webcam video feed through `MediaStream API`.
+This library requires the user's camera video feed through `MediaStream API`.
 So your application should be hosted by a HTTPS server (even with a self-signed certificate).
 It won't work at all with unsecure HTTP, even locally with some web browsers.

 ### The development server